|

 Interested

-other, a longhaired black cat that Ruga named Shulamith (a Hebrew word meaning 'black but comely') stayed on.
-In
+arriving, but the other, a longhaired black cat that Ruga named Shulamith (a Hebrew word meaning 'black but comely')

-the cats while making a delivery to Brimlow's house and fell in love with their unique ears and gentle temperament.
-She obtained
+saw the cats while making a delivery to Brimlow's house and fell in love with their unique ears and gentle temperament.

-the two Curl kittens from Brimlow.
-After reading an article on Scottish Fold cats - a breed also noted for its distinctive
+She obtained the two Curl kittens from Brimlow.
+After reading an article on Scottish Fold cats - a breed also noted for its

-ears - it occurred to her that this might be an entirely new breed.
-Kiester contacted
+distinctive ears - it occurred to her that this might be an entirely new breed.
+Kiester contacted the Rugas

-the Rugas and together they exhibited Shulamith and Kiester's two kittens at a show in Palm Springs, California, in October
+and together they exhibited Shulamith and Kiester's two kittens at a show in Palm Springs, California, in October 1983.

 |